COVID-19 update: All of New Zealand is now at Red. More information.

-If you do not have a Bachelor of Education or equivalent, you will need to supply a copy of your curriculum vitae.
-See below for more details.
+If you do not have a Bachelor of Education or equivalent, you will need to supply a copy of your curriculum vitae (CV).

 You will need to provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.

-When you apply, you will choose either a research pathway (90 credit thesis) or a professional inquiry pathway (45 credits of courses).
+When you apply, you will choose either a research pathway or a coursework pathway